dlang/DIPs/DIPs/1NNN-RAC.md

 ## Abstract

-Symbols are the ultimate representation of any native programming language language features.
-When they are not represented correctly at either the compiler level or language level, things fail to link.
-This has some serious potential to cause frustration on a level that abandons all hope of a solution working.
-The purpose of this DIP is to remove common failings that will cause D to not link against and as a shared library on a multitude of platforms and targets.
+Symbols are the ultimate representation of native programming language features.
+Inaccurate representation of these symbols at the compiler or language level can lead to linkage failures.
+Such issues can be a significant source of frustration and may even lead to the perception that solutions are unattainable.
+The purpose of this DIP is to address and rectify common shared library linking errors across various platforms and targets.

 ## Contents
 * [Rationale](#rationale)